 How often do I need to see my own GP if I have started continuous care with you?

 Your GP is responsible for all of your health - of which your diabetes is only a part.
 He/she plays a major role in preventative care measures (e.g. immunisations and flu shots), manages your cardiovascular risk and ensures that you are up to date with any necessary screening visits associated with diabetes (e.g. retinal screening).
 GPSI Diabetes encourages you to attend any scheduled visits with your GP.

 Can GPSI Diabetes assist with getting a funded insulin pump?

 Absolutely.
-Further more, Dr Janet is a certified insulin pump trainer with over 20 years of experience of managing insulin pumps.
-She also has as many years of experience with Continuous Glucose Monitoring Systems - and is particularly skilled in teaching patients how to read/interpret downloaded data from Continuous Glucose Monitoring Systems.
+Further more, Dr Janet is a certified insulin pump trainer with over 25 years experience in managing insulin pumps.
+She also has almost as many years of experience with Continuous Glucose Monitoring Systems - and is particularly skilled in teaching patients how to read/interpret downloaded data from Continuous Glucose Monitoring Systems.